5 min read

 Expanding a company by hiring and onboarding workers abroad can be a daunting and intricate process.
 It requires compliance with local labor laws and regulations.
 It’s essential to ensure you classify contractors and employees correctly.

 A workforce management platform like Worksuite (plus Worksuite Global Engage, which includes EOR/AOR) can be incredibly helpful in simplifying this process.
-For our expertise in this area, we have been assessed by RemotePad as the world’s leading provider for combined EOR and AOR services.
-Worksuite helps safeguard your company from legal complications by taking care of classification screenings, onboarding and payments on your behalf.
+For our expertise and understanding of independent contractor misclassification risks, RemotePad ranked Worksuite as the world’s leading provider for such workforce compliance services.
+Worksuite helps safeguard your company from legal complications by taking care of classification screenings, onboarding, and payments on your behalf.